poison291/poison291/README.md

 # 👋 Hey, I'm Susan

-I'm a full-stack web developer who works with modern JavaScript frameworks and backend tools.
+I'm a full-stack web developer who loves **building projects from scratch**, from clean interfaces to robust backends.
-I focus on building clean interfaces, reliable APIs, and well-structured databases.
+I work with modern JavaScript frameworks and backend tools, focusing on **well-structured databases, reliable APIs, and intuitive user experiences**.
 Most of my learning comes from hands-on projects and solving real problems.

 ---